Localvsc/Calvert_CSCI2270_FinalProject/README.md

 earlier this semester.
 I will implement 4-5 new methods in the CommunicationNetwork class and update some of the previous methods.

-Goals for the update:
-1) Read city names from a file and create the network from them.
-2) Add the ability to create multiple networks at the same time.
-3) Add the ability to merge networks at a given linkage point.
-4) Add distances between cities (given in text file that creates network).
-4) "Deliver" a message to a certain city and determine distance the message traveled.
-5) Determine total length of network

 How to Run:
 	Running this program is simple, and exactly the same as running the original